89211208/Frameworks/Tutorials/02_FullStack.md

 }
 ```

-4. In the QSetView Method also insert the key but passing the id.
+4. In the QSetView method also insert the key but passing the id.
 ```javascript
 QSetView=(obj)=>
 {